-The individuals who served as members of our Board during 2012 are set forth in the table below.
+The individuals who served as members of our Board during 2013 are set forth in the table below.
+Vicente Piedrahita replaced James Carlisle as a member of our Board on January 24, 2014.
 Only our independent directors are compensated for serving as directors of Clear Channel Outdoor.
 As a result, only Messrs.
-Jacobs, Shepherd, Temple and Tremblay were compensated for their service as directors of Clear Channel Outdoor during 2012.
-The following table contains information about our independent directors' 2012 compensation.
+Jacobs, Shepherd, Temple and Tremblay were compensated for their service as directors of Clear Channel Outdoor during 2013.
+The following table contains information about our independent directors' 2013 compensation.